kulotsystemstech/html-activity-04-guided/README.md

 ## HTML | Activity #4 (Guided): Ordered, Unordered, and Description Lists
-In this activity, we will create a single web page with the following content:
+In this activity, we will create an **Event Page** with the following content:

 ![final-output](assets/html-04--01-final-output.jpg)